United States courts of appeals: Procedure

 Many decades ago, certain classes of federal court cases held the right of an automatic appeal to the Supreme Court of the United States.
 That is, one of the parties in the case could appeal a decision of a court of appeals to the Supreme Court, and it had to accept the case.
 The right of automatic appeal for most types of decisions of a court of appeals was ended by an Act of Congress, the Judiciary Act of 1925, which also reorganized many other things in the federal court system.
 Passage of this law was urged by Chief Justice William Howard Taft.

 The current procedure is that a party in a case may apply to the Supreme Court to review a ruling of the circuit court.
 This is called petitioning for a writ of certiorari, and the Supreme Court may choose, in its sole discretion, to review any lower court ruling.
 In extremely rare cases, the Supreme Court may grant the writ of certiorari before the judgment is rendered by the court of appeals, thereby reviewing the lower court's ruling directly.
 Certiorari before judgment was granted in the Watergate scandal-related case, United States v.
 Nixon, and in the 2005 decision involving the Federal Sentencing Guidelines, United States v.
 Booker.

 A court of appeals may also pose questions to the Supreme Court for a ruling in the midst of reviewing a case.
 This procedure was formerly used somewhat commonly, but now it is quite rare.
 For example, while between 1937 and 1946 twenty 'certificate' cases were accepted, since 1947 the Supreme Court has accepted only four.
 The Second Circuit, sitting en banc, attempted to use this procedure in the case United States v.
 Penaranda, 375 F.3d 238 (2d Cir.
 2004), as a result of the Supreme Court's decision in Blakely v.
 Washington, but the Supreme Court dismissed the question.
-See United States v.
-Penaranda, 543 U.S. 1117 (2005).
 The last instance of the Supreme Court accepting a set of questions and answering them was in 1982's City of Mesquite v.
-Aladdin's Castle, Inc, 455 US 283 (1982).
+Aladdin's Castle, Inc.